-How many Ugandans are Impoverished by Taxes, Transfers, and Subsidies?
+4.2 How many Ugandans are Impoverished by Taxes, Transfers, and Subsidies?

 Calculating the poverty headcount before and after fiscal policy elements are applied gives us a broad indication of the advantage or disadvantage created by that policy: if the poverty headcount is higher after the policy is allocated, then the policy has disadvantaged some individuals.
 However, anyone receiving (as benefits) a fiscal expenditure sees their income increase; and anyone paying a tax (or other revenue collection) sees their income decrease.
-We can summarize those individual losses and gains through the fiscal impoverishment (FI) and fiscal gains to the poor (FGP) indices (first proposed by Higgins and Lustig23).
+We can summarize those individual losses and gains through the fiscal impoverishment (FI) and fiscal gains to the poor (FGP) indices (first proposed by Higgins and Lustig).

 The FI index "tracks" each individual who becomes poor upon the execution of a fiscal policy (or a collection of fiscal policies) to determine how much their income decreased and therefore by how much they were impoverished.
-Table 4 below shows that in Uganda, the net position of all households after the addition of the PAYE income tax, direct transfers, the indirect VAT, excise, and fuel excise taxes, and the water, electricity, and agricultural input subsidies to market income is such that 12 percent of the population is impoverished (column 4) if poverty is measured using the US\$1.25 PPP [2005] line.
-In other words, 12 percent of the population would not have become impoverished (on net) had there been no net fiscal-policy adjustment to their market incomes.24
+Table 4 shows that in Uganda, the net position of all households after the addition of the PAYE income tax, direct transfers, the indirect VAT, excise, and fuel excise taxes, and the water, electricity, and agricultural input subsidies to market income is such that 12 percent of the population is impoverished (column 4) if poverty is measured using the US\$1.25 PPP [2005] line.
+In other words, 12 percent of the population would not have become impoverished (on net) had there been no net fiscal-policy adjustment to their market incomes.

 Table 4 indicates that Uganda's FI index (for poverty measured at the US\$1.25 PPP [2005] line) puts it in the middle of the distribution of FI performance in lower-middle income countries.
 Sri Lanka and the Dominican Republic generate significantly less FI through their fiscal systems while Ghana and Ethiopia generate significantly more; Armenia, Bolivia, and Guatemala all have somewhat lower levels of FI through their fiscal systems.
-Column 5, which presents FI among the individuals who are poor (rather than in the population at large), shows that even in Sri
+Column 5, which presents FI among the individuals who are poor (rather than in the population at large), shows that even in Sri Lanka, where FI is negligible when measured as a percent of the total population, about one-third of the consumable-income poor have been impoverished by the (net) fiscal system.

-23 Higgins and Lustig (2016).
+&lt;sup>23 Higgins and Lustig (2016).

-24 That additional 12 percent of the Ugandan population represents approximately 68 percent of the consumableincome-poor.
+&lt;sup>24 That additional 12 percent of the Ugandan population represents approximately 68 percent of the consumable-incomepoor.